Pennsylvania Senate Race: McCormick & Oz lead in latest poll

 The largest lead for McCormick is among urban/city voters with 27.6% support.
 He also leads rural voters and finished second to Oz in suburban support by almost 10%.
 Barnette and Bartos also received double digit support among suburban voters.

-In a March 31 WHTM/Emerson College Polling/The Hill poll, Oz and McCormick were tied at 14%.
+In a March 31 WETM/Emerson College Polling/The Hill poll, Oz and McCormick were tied at 14%.
 Barnette’s support increased by nearly 4% and Bartos surpassed Sands after previously finishing fifth.

 The U.S. Senate seat is opening with the retirement of Republican Pat Toomey.